The rationale of ANNs from a programmer's perspective. A gentle but in-depth treatment to the topic of introducing ANNs.

 And, the neural network?

-The and and or functions classify their inputs into two groups.
-What we have above is an absolutely naïve classifier — a classifier that we understand the internals of enough to represent them as those equations above.
-We encoded what we already knew into those functions.
+The AND and OR functions classify their inputs into two groups.
+What we have above is an absolutely naïve classifier.

 Not hard, right?
 We could cache all combinations of the input and corresponding output, and respond back with the right values.
 That's eminently doable for the small size of the training dataset we have.
 But it breaks down miserably when we unconstrain the input values (add some noise), or even deal with unforeseen input values that are different from the training data by wider margins.